 “Attraction as physical catastrophe was not exactly news to Seamus Ferris.
 He had been besotted before.”

-A new story collection – full of love, melancholy and magic – from the Goldsmiths Prize and IMPAC award-winning author of the Booker-longlisted Night Boat to Tangier
+Full of love, melancholy and magic – the new story collection from the Booker-longlisted author of Night Boat to Tangier

-In this third collection, That Old Country Music, we encounter a ragbag of west of Ireland characters, many on the cusp between love and catastrophe, heartbreak and epiphany, resignation and hope.
-These stories show an Ireland in a condition of great flux but also as a place where older rhythms, and an older magic, somehow persist.
+In this rapturous story collection we encounter a ragbag of west of Ireland characters, many on the cusp between love and catastrophe, heartbreak and epiphany, resignation and hope.
+These stories affirm Kevin Barry as one of the world’s most accomplished and gifted writers, and show an Ireland in a condition of great flux but also as a place where older rhythms, and an older magic, somehow persist.

 See more reviews

 Kevin Barry is the author of three novels and two other short story collections.
-His awards include the IMPAC Dublin Literary Award, the Goldsmiths Prize, the Sunday Times EFG Short Story Prize and the Lannan Foundation Literary Award.
+His awards include the IMPAC Dublin Literary Award, the Goldsmiths Prize, the Sunday Times EFG Short Story Award and the Lannan Foundation Literary Award.
 His stories and essays have appeared in the New Yorker, Granta and elsewhere.
 He also works as a playwright and screenwriter, and he lives in County Sligo, Ireland.
-His latest novel, Night Boat to Tangier, was an Irish number one bestseller, was longlisted for the Booker Prize and shortlisted for Novel of the Year at the Irish Book Awards.
+His latest novel, Night Boat to Tangier, was an Irish number one bestseller, was longlisted for the Booker Prize and named one of the Top Ten Books of the Year by the New York Times.